Knowledge Base

 CheckPoint and Palo Alto network management systems provide files with multiple devices.
 The connectors for these systems allow for the selection of individual devices to load into NP-View.
 The user can select the “Retrieve device list” button to be provides a selection list.

-Collecting Layer 2 Data from Devices
+Collecting Auxiliary Data from Devices

 +

-Layer 2 data will automatically be downloaded by the connectors for Cisco ASA and Cisco IOS devices.
+Auxiliary data will automatically be downloaded by the connectors for Cisco ASA and Cisco IOS devices.
 If the data is manually collected, use the following commands and file naming conventions.

 Cisco ASA